twinfoundation/framework/packages/services/docs/reference/interfaces/IRequestContext.md

 • `Optional` **locale**: `string`

-The locale of the context as a code eg es-ES.
+The locale of the context as a code e.g. es-ES, defaults to en.

 ___